zipper97412/openshift-origin/README.md

 ## READ the instructions in its entirety before deploying!

+This template is referencing a CentOS image that may or may not be valid for you.
+Please verify in your Azure Stack environment and compare with the imageReference variable at line 361 of azuredeploy.json.
+If your's is different, please fork this repo and update the imageReference variable with your image information.

 Currently, the Azure Cloud Provider does not work in Azure Stack.
 This means you will not be able to use disk attach for persistent storage in Azure Stack.
 You can always configure other storage options such as NFS, iSCSI, Gluster, etc. that can be used for persistent storage.
 We are exploring options to address the Azure Cloud Provider in Azure Stack but this will take a little bit of time.

 As an alternative, you can choose to enable CNS and use Gluster for persistent storage.
 If CNS is enabled, three additional nodes will be deployed with additional storage for Gluster.